 To find Milanesia Beach, head southwest out Lavers Hill Township.
 Keep an eye out for a sign indicating Milanesia beach, from the car pack you will find lots of signage all the way to the beach.
 Simply follow it too and discover this hidden beauty.

 Parker Inlet is a unique little spot.
 It is where a freshwater river and a stunning bay meet.
 The inlet is sheltered in a hidden cove in-between Blanket Bay and Cape Otway light station.
 However, it can be quite a walk to it with some 300 steps.

-Whenever we visited we found that it was only ever a few families and fisherman there.
+Whenever we visited we found that it was only ever a few families and a new fly fisher there.
 This means you can swim in peace as well as explore the inlet.
 In spring you will find the entire inlet covered in wildflowers in bloom, which are a magnificent array of colours.

 Parker River is often just a shallow and easily crossed stream.
 However, do be careful we have seen it run high and fast following heavy rains and high tides.
 So make sure check the weather forecast before you head out to this beach.